 In-State Tuition for all Veterans

-All veterans, separated or retired, regardless of point of separation or state of residence are eligible to receive in state tuition while attending UNM using their GI Bill Benefit.
+All veterans, separated or retired, regardless of point of separation or state of residence are eligible to receive in state tuition while attending UNM using VA Education benefits.
 This waiver is for use while attending in residence in New Mexico.
 This applies to all who have received any type of discharge other than “dishonorable”.
 Please turn your DD 214-Automated (which must contain item #24: "Character of Service"), separation, or retirement orders into admissions when applying for this waiver.

 In-State Tuition for All Dependents of Veterans Who Lost Their Life While On Active Duty

 This provision covers dependents whose sponsors lost their life while on active duty, not restricted to combat related loss of life.
 The dependents must move to New Mexico within 60 days of the death and provide evidence of that move.
 Please turn in a copy of the Notification of Death to admissions when applying for this waiver.

 In-State Tuition For All Active Duty And Dependents Stationed In New Mexico

 All Active Duty members and their dependents are billed at in-state tuition rates while stationed in New Mexico.
 Further, the dependents maintain in state status if they remain continuously enrolled and in good standing even if the Active Duty sponsor is transferred.
 An Active Duty Military Waiver, is required with the admission process.